FedEx (NYSE:FDX) Updates FY22 Earnings Guidance

-FedEx (NYSE:FDX) updated its FY22 earnings guidance on Thursday.
+FedEx (NYSE:FDX) issued an update on its FY22 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $20.50-21.50 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $19.63.

+FedEx declared that its board has approved a share repurchase program on Thursday, December 16th that permits the company to buyback $5.00 billion in shares.
+This buyback authorization permits the shipping service provider to purchase up to 7.5% of its shares through open market purchases.
+Shares buyback programs are often an indication that the company’s management believes its shares are undervalued.

-A number of analysts recently weighed in on the stock.
-Argus decreased their price target on shares of FedEx from $330.00 to $270.00 and set a buy rating for the company in a research report on Thursday, September 23rd.
+A number of equities analysts recently commented on FDX shares.
+Berenberg Bank set a $330.00 price target on shares of FedEx in a research note on Wednesday, September 29th.
+Wells Fargo & Company decreased their price objective on shares of FedEx from $351.00 to $314.00 and set an overweight rating for the company in a report on Wednesday, September 22nd.
+The Goldman Sachs Group set a $343.00 price objective on shares of FedEx and gave the company a buy rating in a report on Friday.
+Argus decreased their price objective on shares of FedEx from $330.00 to $270.00 and set a buy rating for the company in a report on Thursday, September 23rd.
 They noted that the move was a valuation call.
-Raymond James cut shares of FedEx from an outperform rating to a market perform rating in a research report on Wednesday, September 22nd.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of FedEx from $375.00 to $280.00 and set a buy rating for the company in a research report on Thursday, September 23rd.
-They noted that the move was a valuation call.
-JPMorgan Chase & Co. decreased their price target on shares of FedEx from $346.00 to $329.00 and set an overweight rating for the company in a research report on Wednesday, September 22nd.
-Finally, Zacks Investment Research raised shares of FedEx from a sell rating to a hold rating and set a $237.00 price objective for the company in a research report on Thursday, October 7th.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and twenty have issued a buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $310.59.
+Finally, JPMorgan Chase & Co. set a $312.00 price objective on shares of FedEx and gave the company an overweight rating in a report on Friday.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and twenty have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $314.36.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, December 27th.
-Investors of record on Monday, December 13th will be paid a dividend of $0.75 per share.
-The ex-dividend date is Friday, December 10th.
-This represents a $3.00 annualized dividend and a yield of 1.26%.
-FedEx’s dividend payout ratio (DPR) is 15.94%.

-A hedge fund recently raised its stake in FedEx stock.
-Morgan Stanley increased its holdings in shares of FedEx Co.
-(NYSE:FDX) by 17.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 1,860,142 shares of the shipping service provider’s stock after acquiring an additional 281,250 shares during the quarter.
-Morgan Stanley owned approximately 0.70% of FedEx worth $554,936,000 at the end of the most recent quarter.
-72.61% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in FedEx stock.
+OLD Mission Capital LLC acquired a new stake in FedEx Co.
+(NYSE:FDX) during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor acquired 872 shares of the shipping service provider’s stock, valued at approximately $219,000.
+72.61% of the stock is owned by institutional investors.

 FedEx Corp. is a holding company, which engages in the provision of a portfolio of transportation, e-commerce, and business services.
 It operates through the following segments: FedEx Express, FedEx Ground, FedEx Freight, FedEx Services, and Corporate, Other & Eliminations.
 The FedEx Express segment consists of domestic and international shipping services for delivery of packages and freight.